-Changes in nerve cells may contribute to the development of mental illnessNovember 28th, 2012 in Neuroscience /
+Changes in nerve cells may contribute to the development of mental illnessNovember 28, 2012 in Medicine & Health / Neuroscience

 Reduced production of myelin, a type of protective nerve fiber that is lost in diseases like multiple sclerosis, may also play a role in the development of mental illness, according to researchers at the Graduate School of Biomedical Sciences at Mount Sinai School of Medicine.
 The study is published in the journal Nature Neuroscience.